heycarsten/propro/README.md

 _**Provision servers with Bash :trollface:**_

 Propro was developed against Ubuntu Server 12.04 LTS 32bit and 64bit.
 It's been tested on Vagrant with VMware Fusion and Virtual Box, and on Linode.
-It _could_ (and might) work with other distributions and providers, but right now it only supports my personal use-cases.
+It _could_ work with other distributions, and _might_ work with other providers, but right now it only supports my own use-cases.

 #### Creating a Proscript (it's just Ruby)